 Natural fibers are touted for their cooling properties and are generally more breathable than synthetic options like polyester.
 One of the highest quality options is linen.
 Made from fibers of the flax plant, linen is lightweight and has a relaxed, laidback look.
 It's also incredibly durable and moisture-wicking, and it dries faster than cotton.
 On the downside, linen is one of the most expensive options and can wrinkle easily.
 Cotton is one of the most popular (and affordable!) natural cooling materials — sheets made of 100-percent cotton percale feel crisp and cool like a lightweight button-down shirt that will get softer with each wash.
 Cotton is durable and easy to care for, though wrinkles can still be an issue.
+Eucalyptus and bamboo are also becoming more popular options because they're hypoallergenic, antimicrobial, cooling and sustainable.
 And finally, some companies do offer proprietary fabric blends worth considering that are specifically designed to be cooling.
 These blends are typically made with a combination of natural and synthetic materials.

 Most of our top picks are Oeko-Tex certified, which means the fabrics do not contain any harmful, synthetic dyes or chemicals.
 You can read more about what Oeko-Tex standards and certifications mean here.